The Ultimate Chiang Mai Itinerary

 Chiang Mai Zoo is famous for its Panda enclosure, here you can watch Pandas relaxing in their climate controlled habitat.
 The zoo is also home to Giraffes, Flamingos and Hippopotamus.

 The zoo is spread out over a large area so if your time is limited make sure to take the Zoo shuttle buses that stop at various points around the Zoo.
-Chiang Mai Zoo can be reached by TukTuk, Songthaew or Uber.
+Chiang Mai Zoo can be reached by TukTuk, Songthaew or Grab.

 Wat Phra That Temple – Doi Suthep Mountain